-The plans and specifications for the FY21 PIP are currently in design and expected to be complete in February 2021.
+The plans and specifications for the FY22 PIP are currently in design and expected to be complete in February 2022.
 Based on staff's analysis using the criteria described above, the project parameters are as follows:

-Project Budget Allocation Goal Current Performance Difference Preventive Maintenance Treatment 20% minimum 11% -9% Streets Located in Industrial Hayward 15% minimum 10% -5% Streets with PCI Less than 30 10% minimum 45% 35%
+Project Budget Allocation Goal Current Performance Difference Preventive Maintenance Treatment 20% minimum 20% 0% Streets Located in Industrial Hayward 15% minimum 18% 3% Streets with PCI Less than 30 10% minimum 35% 25%

-The project budget allocation is skewed towards streets in very poor condition (PCI less than 30) less towards preventive maintenance and streets located in industrial areas of the City due to various reasons:
+The project budget allocation is skewed towards streets in very poor condition (PCI less than 30) due to various reasons:

-- Including streets in very poor condition with high number of resident requests in order to improve and increase equity in distribution of City services (Roxanne Ave, Tulip Ave, Hermes Ct, Carroll Ave, Medinah St, & Arden Rd). - Focus on selecting streets in neighborhoods adjacent to the Mission Blvd Corridor Phase 2 project.
-These streets have a high number of deteriorated streets and may have been further impacted by drivers using them as traffic detour routes for the Mission Blvd Corridor Phase 2 project. - The establishment of the Old Highlands (OHHA) Assessment District requires the inclusion of streets from the area (Cotati St & Tribune Ave).
+- Including streets in very poor condition with high number of resident requests in order to improve and increase equity in distribution of City services (Carroll Ave, Amador St, Elmhurst St, Southgate St, and West Winton Ave). - The establishment of the Old Highlands (OHHA) Assessment District requires the inclusion of streets from the area (Grandview Ave, Campus View Way, and New Dobbel Ave).